Don’t Go Through the Probate Process Alone

 Another vehicle to avoid the lengthy probate process is known as the small estate affidavit, but it applies only if the value of the decedent’s estate, minus liens and encumbrances, is $25,000 or less.
 An inheritor merely needs to file an affidavit with the probate court to get the asset, or assets, transferred after a 30-day waiting period.

 How a Probate Attorney Can Help

 From the above, you can sense that the task of a personal representative can be immense.
 Going it alone without the assistance of a qualified, experienced probate attorney is not generally advisable.

-Even if you’re not the executor of the estate, you may have questions and concerns that aren’t being adequately addressed, and again this is where a probate attorney can prove invaluable.
+Even if you’re not the executor of the estate, you may have questions and concerns that aren’t being adequately addressed, and again this is where an attorney can prove invaluable.
 You want to know your rights and exercise them fully.